Observation of a threshold enhancement in the $\pi^+\pi^-$ spectrum in $\psi(3686) \rightarrow \pi^{+}\pi^{-}J/\psi$ decays

 The BESIII detector records symmetric $e^+e^-$ collisions provided by the BEPCII storage ring~\cite{Yu:2016cof} in the center-of-mass energy range from 1.84 to 4.95~GeV, which is described in detail in Refs.~\cite{BESIII:2009fln, Jiao:2020dqs, Zhang:2022bdc, Cao:2020ibk}.

-With $J/\psi$ decaying into a leptonic pairs, signal candidates are required to have four charged tracks with zero net charge.
-Charged tracks detected in the multilayer drift chamber (MDC) are required to be within a polar angle ($\theta$) range of $|\cos{\theta}|<0.93$ for pions and $|\cos{\theta}|<0.8$ for leptons, to suppress the background events directly from the $e^+e^-$ annihilations, where $\theta$ is defined with respect to the $z$-axis, the symmetry axis of the MDC.
-The distance of closest approach to the interaction point must be less than 10 cm along the $z$-axis, and less than 1 cm in the transverse plane.
-Since pions and leptons are kinematically well separated, two oppositely charged tracks with momentum smaller than 1~${\rm GeV}/c$ in the laboratory frame are identified as $\pi^{\pm}$.
-The ratio of deposited energy in the electromagnetic calorimeter to the momentum measured in the MDC is used to separate muons from electrons.
-For muon candidates, the $E/p$ ratio is required to be less than 0.26, while it is required to be greater than 0.8 for electrons.
-Furthermore, to suppress background from photon conversions, the lepton momentum is required to be in the range of $|P_l-1.56|<0.17~{\rm GeV}/c$, where 1.56~GeV/$c$ is the nominal value.
-A five-constraint (5C) kinematic fit imposing energy-momentum conservation and a mass constraint on the $J/\psi$ is performed, and the $\chi_{5C}^2$ is required to be less than 100.
+Signal candidates for the process $\psi(3686) \rightarrow \pi^+\pi^- J/\psi$, with $J/\psi \rightarrow \ell^+\ell^-$ ($\ell = e$ or $\mu$), are selected by requiring exactly four good charged tracks in an event with zero net charge.
+All charged tracks must be reconstructed within the acceptance of the Multilayer Drift Chamber (MDC).
+From the four tracks, the two with the lower momenta in the laboratory frame (each required to be less than 1 GeV/$c$) are assigned as the $\pi^+$ and $\pi^-$ candidates.
+The remaining two tracks, which required to be larger than 1 GeV/$c$, are treated as the lepton ($e^\pm$ or $\mu^\pm$) candidates from the $J/\psi$ decay.
+No requirement is made on any photons that may be reconstructed.
+To suppress background from direct $e^+e^-$ annihilation, the polar angle $\theta$ (with respect to the MDC symmetry axis) is required to satisfy $|\cos\theta| < 0.8$ for lepton candidates and $|\cos\theta| < 0.93$ for pion candidates.
+For each track, the distance of closest approach to the interaction point must be less than 10 cm along the beam ($z$) axis and less than 1 cm in the transverse plane.
+Lepton identification is performed using the ratio of the energy deposit in the electromagnetic calorimeter to the track momentum ($E/p$).
+A track is identified as a muon candidate if $E/p < 0.26$, and as an electron candidate if $E/p > 0.8$.
+To further suppress background from photon conversions, the momentum of each lepton candidate is required to satisfy $|P_\ell - 1.56| < 0.17$ GeV/$c$, where 1.56 GeV/$c$ is the expected momentum for a lepton from $J/\psi \rightarrow \ell^+\ell^-$ in $J/\psi$ center-mass-system.
+A five-constraint (5C) kinematic fit is performed on each candidate event, imposing overall energy-momentum conservation and constraining the invariant mass of the lepton pair to the nominal $J/\psi$ mass.
+Candidate events are retained only if the fit converges with $\chi^2_{\rm 5C} < 100$.